kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

 *Note: this problem is similar to our previous problem reviewed in scope above*

-const and let are treated differently than var when it comes to hoisting.
-Variables declared with const and let do technically get 'hoisted', but the JavaScript engine doesn't allow them to be referenced before they've been initialized.
+`const` and `let` are treated differently than var when it comes to hoisting.
+Variables declared with `const` and `let` do technically get 'hoisted', but the JavaScript engine doesn't allow them to be referenced before they've been initialized.

-Compilation Phase: let number is not recognized in this phase
+Compilation Phase: `let number` is not recognized in this phase

-Execution Phase: when console.log(number) is called the response is: Uncaught ReferenceError: number is not defined
+Execution Phase: when `console.log(number)` is called the response is: Uncaught ReferenceError: number is not defined

 Example 6

 ![](http://www.thamizhchelvan.com/wp-content/uploads/2017/12/javascript-quiz-variable-hoisting.png)

-Compilation Phase: recognizes scope and sets to memory var x,  it does not recognize y or tree since they do not have var.
-If a variable is not given var, const or let it is only recognized upon assignment, or the execution phase.
+Compilation Phase: recognizes scope and sets to memory `var x`,  it does not recognize y or tree since they do not have `var`.
+If a variable is not given `var`, `const` or `let` it is only recognized upon assignment, or the execution phase.

-Execution Phase: x = 15 and y = 17 and when the engine reads console.log(tree) it doesn't recognize this variable as it hasn't yet been declared or assigned, so it will print out Uncaught ReferenceError: tree is not defined.
-However if you type y into your console, it will return 17, as this variable has been recognized and assigned at the time console.log(tree) is run.
+Execution Phase: `x = 15` and `y = 17` and when the engine reads `console.log(tree)` it doesn't recognize this variable as it hasn't yet been declared or assigned, so it will print out `Uncaught ReferenceError: tree is not defined`.
+However if you type `y` into your console, it will return `17`, as this variable has been recognized and assigned at the time `console.log(tree)` is run.

-As you can see a lot of these problems can be avoided by using const or let rather than var especially when it comes to hoisting.
+As you can see a lot of these problems can be avoided by using `const` or `let` rather than var especially when it comes to hoisting.
 However, I learned it is helpful to understand how these concepts work as it will be helpful in reading legacy code utilizing var in previous JS versions.

 **